Ethan-CS/ResearchNotes/2023/08/202308231511 Manuscript Feedback.md

 4. The notation in Propositions 3.1 and Theorem 3.5 should be better explained.
 Right now, one needs to go through notation 2.1 and definition 2.14.
 I suggest giving na exemple after definition 2.14 just as there is an example after notation 2.1.
 5. In section 4 the authors consider random graphs.
 For certain simple models of disease propagation on some of these there are some extra conserved quantities which may be used to further reduce the system of equations.
 See Mark Newmann's book "Networks: An Introduction" from Oxford University Press, 2018.
 There is also a more recent version of these conserved quantities developed to some more refined models in the article "New approaches to epidemic modelling on networks."
 Published in Scientific Reports earlier this year 2023.

-*****
-***********************************************************
-For further assistance, please visit our customer support site at [http://help.elsevier.com/app/answers/list/p/7923](http://help.elsevier.com/app/answers/list/p/7923).
-Here you can search for solutions on a range of topics, find answers to frequently asked questions and learn more about EM via interactive tutorials.
-You will also find our 24/7 support contact details should you need any further assistance from one of our customer support representatives.

-This journal uses the Elsevier Article Transfer Service.
-This means that if an editor feels your manuscript is more suitable for an alternative journal, then you might be asked to consider transferring the manuscript to such a journal.
-The recommendation might be provided by a Journal Editor, a dedicated Scientific Managing Editor, a tool assisted recommendation, or a combination.
-For more details see the journal guide for authors.
-#AU_TCS#

-To ensure this email reaches the intended recipient, please do not delete the above code

----

-In compliance with data protection regulations, you may request that we remove your personal registration details at any time. [(Remove my information/details)](https://www.editorialmanager.com/tcs/login.asp?a=r).
-Please contact the publication office if you have any questions.

 -----